Baramati: Economy

 Apart from agriculture, Baramati is home to a lot of industries which range from Steel Processing to Winemaking.

 Baramati is home to the three-wheeler plant of the Italian company Piaggio.
-The construction of a two-wheeler plant is completed, 150,000 Vespa scooters are produced annually with the initial investment.
+The construction of a two-wheeler plant is completed, and 150,000 Vespa scooters are produced annually with the initial investment.

 Baramati uses 800 hectares of land as MIDC (Maharashtra Industrial Development Corporation) Industrial Area along Baramati-Bhigwan Road, 5 km outside the town's municipal limits.
-Baramati MIDC has several major companies like Bharat Forge Ltd, ISMT Limited, Imsofer, Senvion, Schreiber Dynamix Dairies Ltd., Piaggio Vehicles Private Limited, Godfrey Phillips etc. and is home of many small scale industries.
+Baramati MIDC has several major companies like Bharat Forge Ltd, ISMT Limited, Imsofer, Senvion, Schreiber Dynamix Dairies Ltd., Piaggio Vehicles Private Limited, Godfrey Phillips, and is home to many small-scale industries.

-Baramati MIDC has a Baramati Hi-Tech Textile Park Ltd., set up over a sprawling 60-acres of land which houses small domestic garment manufacturers, consisting of a comprehensive group of textile oriented units specializing in functions such as garment-making, Apparel Printing & Packaging, Home Furnishing, Embroidery and Technical textile within the Textile Park.
+Baramati MIDC has a Baramati Hi-Tech Textile Park Ltd., set up over a sprawling 60 acres of land which houses small domestic garment manufacturers, consisting of a comprehensive group of textile-oriented units specializing in functions such as garment-making, Apparel Printing & Packaging, Home Furnishing, Embroidery and Technical textile within the Textile Park.
 It also has a series of smaller units available as ancillary support units.

 Baramati has an airstrip near MIDC.

 Climate

+Geography

+Baramati is located on the Deccan plateau, southwest of Pune, at 18.15°N 74.58°E. It has an average elevation of 538 meters (1765 feet).
+Baramati town has fortifications which are visible even today, and it may be considered as a fortified town (bhuikot) and it reached its acme of military importance under the Moghuls.